viktorteren/Seto/README.md

 -ALL: execute the decomposition using an exact algorithm to find all minimal independent sets (not only the minimum required set to satisfy EC)

+NOMIN: once found a minimum number of FCPNs does not perform any minimization on this set
+<b>(recommended for a faster execution)</b>

 ### d) Combined flows